© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Dovecote at Manor Farm, South Stoke is a scheduled monument protected by Historic England under reference 1017325.
 View the official record →

-Dovecote at Manor Farm, South Stoke is a circular stone structure dating to the medieval period, likely constructed in the 13th or 14th century.
+Dovecote at Manor Farm, South Stoke is a post-medieval stone structure that served the agricultural operations of the manor estate.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017325.

 Dovecote at Manor Farm, South Stoke is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017325.